ArthurHwang/toneify/README.md

 ## Key Features

-### Users can add pedalboards to their builds
+- ### Users can view a list of pedalboards

+- ### Users can view a list of pedals

+- ### Users can view details of a pedalboard

+- ### Users can view details of a pedal

-- ### Users can Dyamically Choose Pedalboards
+- ### Users can pick and choose a pedalboard to build on

-### Users can Drag and Drop Pedals Wherever they choose
+- ### Users can pick and choose pedals to add to their pedalboard configuration

+- ### Users can drag and drop pedals

-### Users can Rotate Pedals To Have a More Realistic Experience
+- ### Users can rotate pedals to have a more realistic experience

+- ### Users can delete pedals from their build

-### Users can Rotate Pedals To Have a More Realistic Experience
+- ### Users can reset their build

+- ### Users can save their build, whilst retaining all pedal rotation values and positioning coordinates

+- ### Users can load their build from a build history.
+Pedals' rotation and position will persist on load.

-### Users can Rotate Pedals To Have a More Realistic Experience
+- ### Users can update their build history

 ## Development